stefanuebe/vaadin-fullcalendar/README.md

 * adding / updating / removing calendar items,
 * switching between shown intervals (next month, previous month, etc.),
 * goto a specific date or today,
-* switch the calendar view (month, basic / agenda day, basic / agenda week),
+* switch the calendar view (month, basic views for days and weeks, agenda views for days and weeks, list views for day to year),
-* setting a locale to be used for displaying week days, formatting values, calculating the first day of the week, etc.
+* setting a locale to be used for displaying week days, formatting values, calculating the first day of the week, etc. (supported locales are provided as constant list)
 * setting the first day of week to be shown (overrides the locale setting),
 * setting the height of the calendar instance (calculated by parent, aspect ratio or fixed pixel size)
 * show of week numbers
+* limit max shown entries per day (except basic views)
+* showing now indicator
+* activating day / week numbers / names to be links, that forward to another, specific details view

 * Event handling for
     * clicking an empty time spot in the calendar,